ning-wang1/ning-wang1.github.io/_pages/about.md

 ## News
+-[Mar 2026] Our paper 'DFL-C: Robust Model-Consistent Decentralized Federated Learning for Mission Networks' has been accepted by IEEE SECON.

+-[Mar 2026] Our paper 'Noise, Why Can't You Bend?
+Detecting Adversarial Perturbations in Wireless Sensing via Structural Fragility' has been accepted by AsiaCCS.

+-[Feb 2026] Our paper 'Two Heads Are Better than One: Model-Weight and Latent-Space Analysis for Federated Learning on Non-iid Data against Model Poisoning Attacks'

+-[Oct 2025] Our paper 'Buffer is All You Need: Defending Federated Learning Against Backdoor Attacks Under Non-Iids via Buffering' has been accepted by IEEE TrustCom.

 -[Aug 2025] Nikhil and Sudharshan Joined SPRAI lab.

 -[July 2025] Our paper 'BoBa: Boosting Backdoor Detection through Data Distribution Inference in Federated Learning' has been accepted by ECAI 2025